Bhinneka Tunggal Ika, meaning “Unity in Diversity,” is what Indonesia’s motto is and it couldn’t sum up this country any better.

 I’d average around $25-$30 a day for a shoestring budget but if you’re planning on hopping around a lot, staying in nicer hotels, and doing more of the big ticket adventures like treks and diving I’d say something more in the range of $50-70 a day to be safe.

 And don’t forget about travel insurance!
-I use Allianz or World Nomads depending on my trip, get a quick quote and purchase it before your trip!
+I use Safety Wing or World Nomads depending on my trip, get a quick quote and purchase it before your trip.

 1. The blessing – A fake “priest” comes to you and “blesses you” then demands donations.
 Simply don’t engage or be prepared with a small bill to donate to get them off your back.